lab596/civiform/Getting-started.md

 ### A note on IDEs

+#### Running SBT

 You may use whichever IDE you prefer, though _DO NOT_ use the IDE's built-in sbt (Scala Build Tool) shell if it has one.
 Instead, run `bin/sbt` to bring up an sbt shell inside the Docker container.
 The sbt shell allows you to compile, run tests, and run any other sbt commands you may need

+#### Configuring IntelliJ

+The easiest way to get IntelliJ to index the project correctly is to install the Scala plugin and open the project by specifying the [build.sbt](https://github.com/seattle-uat/civiform/blob/main/universal-application-tool-0.0.1/build.sbt) file in IntelliJ's open existing project dialog.
+If this isn't done correctly IntelliJ probably won't load library code correctly and will complain that it can't find symbols imported from libraries.

 ## Running a local server